tgi-io/tgi-core/spec/README.md

 ```
 ## [&#9664;](#-interface)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-message) &nbsp;List
 #### List Class
-<p>Lists are an ordered collection of items.
-Each item is an array of values that correspond to the attributes for model used in constructor.</p>
+Lists are an ordered collection of items.
+Each item is an array of values that correspond to the attributes for model used in constructor.

 #### CONSTRUCTOR
-<p>Creation of all Collections must adhere to following examples:</p>
+Creation of all Collections must adhere to following examples:

 &nbsp;<b><i>objects created should be an instance of List:</i></b>
 ```javascript
 return new SurrogateListClass(new Model()) instanceof List;